 Education: B.S.
-Linfield College; M.P.A.
-Lewis and Clark College; ABD (All but dissertation) D.B.A.
-George Fox University
+Linfield College; MPA, Lewis and Clark College; DBA, George Fox University

 Virlena Crosley joined the faculty of Linfield College in 2011, where she teaches courses in strategic management and human resource management.
 Her experience includes five years of teaching college management, leadership, and other business courses in the U.S. and China, and two years as an adjunct instructor with Linfield.
 Her academic interests include Workforce Development, Human Resources Management Accounting, in particular managerial and tax accounting,and employment laws.
-Virlena is in the dissertation phase of her Doctorate in Business Administration program at George Fox University.
 Previously, Virlena held management positions with the State of Oregon, the last of which was Director for the Employment Department.
 During her six years as director, she was responsible for 47 field offices across Oregon and over 1500 employees.
-Virlena has also worked under contract with firms and organizations such as Accenture and the National Association of Workforce Agencies on projects such as the establishment of one-stop job and career centers in the Caribbean.
+Virlena has also worked under contract with businesses and organizations such as Accenture and the National Association of Workforce Agencies on projects such as the establishment of one-stop job and career centers in the Caribbean.